 Easily done, scatter a range of toys and treats on the ground with him out of sight, allow him into the area and see which toy/treat he goes to first; this will be his high value reward.

 Due to their wary nature, it is even more vital to avoid the use of punishment with these dogs.
 All dogs respond negatively to punishment, it actually creates and exacerbates problematic behaviors and the Caucasian Shepherd is no exception.

 The Russian Bear Dog needs to have positive experiences with humans, anything less than this will solidify in his mind that humans are a threat.
 A 170lb bear that dislikes humans?
 We don’t need a crystal ball to figure how that ends up.

 Speaking of positive experiences, it is essential to start his socialization at a young age.

 In a safe, controlled way, introduce him to everything the world has on offer.
-When raised with children and other pets, the Russian Bear is a devoted member of the family.
+When raised with children and other pets, the Caucasian Mountain Dog is a devoted member of the family.